 Tāiko Festival - Return of the Westland Petrel Festival

-POSTPONED UNTIL MAY 2021, SAME LINE UP, SAME GREAT TIME, see you next year!
-The return of the Westland Petrel festival has been made to celebrate the Westland Petrel.
-A bird which returns from South America to Punakaiki once a year to breed.
+MAY 7th 4 PM – MAY 8th 11:30 PM , SAME LINE UP, SAME GREAT TIME, see you there!
+Celebrating the return of the Westland Petrel from South America to Punakaiki once a year to breed.

 Two years after wowing Tāiko Festival audiences at the boutique Punakaiki event, Kiwi music legend Tiki Taane is coming back, joined this time by Shapeshifter vocalist PDigsss.

 Taane jumped at the chance to come back to the family-friendly festival, with his good mate PDigsss.
 The two will both perform as individuals, and together in the beautiful Untamed Natural Wilderness of Punakaiki on Saturday 2 May (at the Punakaiki Beach Camp, to be exact).

 Festival chair Jed Findlay says tickets sold quickly last time Tiki Taane played, and PDigsss would also be a huge drawcard.

 “We love being able to bring musicians of this calibre to the Coast.
 And the cool thing is, they seem to love coming to our wee neck of the woods.
 It’s a great vibe.”

 Christchurch reggae-influenced One Waka, Greymouth big band Not Just Jazz, street poet David Merritt, accompanied by musician Justine Francis, and Punakaiki poet laureate Trev Hayes make up the rest of the line-up.

 The Festival has added performance poets to this year’s line-up, and they will start the afternoon’s events when the kids’ activities wind up.